List of baseball parks in San Francisco: Ewing Field

 Ewing Field, 1914 to 1938 (located in the Richmond District, on Masonic between Geary and Turk; the Seals played at Ewing Field for one year in 1914, but returned to the Valencia Street Recreation Park the next year following many criticisms of the cold, windy, foggy weather at Ewing Field) The ballpark continued to be used for local non-professional games.
 During a game on June 5, 1926, the stadium caught fire from a cigarette, and soon burned down.
 In the process, embers started fires across the streets and destroyed several homes.
 With the ballpark fire raging, the firemen concentrated their efforts on protecting the rest of the neighborhood, including the Presentation Convent behind the left field corner of the ballpark.
 From 1926 until 1938 the field remained unoccupied.
-In late October of 1938, developers announced plans for constructing a new housing development to be named Ewing Terrace.
+In late October 1938, developers announced plans for constructing a new housing development to be named Ewing Terrace.